 A bigger thing might be to learn how to focus manually and how to shoot in aperture priority mode, if you don’t already know.
 It’s not too difficult though and is really another step to helping you become a more well-rounded photographer.
 You can learn how here.

 Another reason to go for a vintage 35mm lens is the character it will give your photographs when compared to a brand new one.
 Today’s are made to be sharp as a tack, which isn’t a bad thing, but how about using a lens that gives your work a look that’s a little different instead?

 The final reason to go for a vintage model is the price.
 Yes, new ones aren’t that expensive, but there are plenty of bargains to be had by going back in time.
-Take a look on eBay to see for yourself.
+Take a look on eBay, at KEH Camera, or at Used Photo Pro to see for yourself.